Men and women with melancholic personality share many traits – they tend to be loyal to their family and friends and extremely careful.

 The Taste Test

 If you give a melancholic man one striped shirt and hundred shirts with asymmetrical design, he will be wearing that one striped shirt every day.

 The Melancholic Manager

 Generally, they want to do the things in an accepted way; they prefer to plan things in advance and to know ahead of the time what they are going to do.

 They also tend to turn to pessimism which may turn into fatalism, believing that nothing will ever change for better.

-Some melancholics can become fixated on the past, where they ruminate for hours how their life would be if they did or choose something else in the past.
+Some melancholics can become fixated on the past.
+They can ruminate for hours how their life would be if they did or chose something else in the past.

 Find out all about how Melancholic people behave in love and relationships here.

 The Melancholic personality type is similar to ISTJ personality type.